KrishnaDN/BERTphone/README.md

 # BERTphone
-This repo contains the implementation of the paper "BERTPHONE: Phonetically-aware Encoder Representations for Utterance-level Speaker and Language Recognition" in pytorch
+This repo contains the implementation of the paper "BERTPHONE: Phonetically-aware Encoder Representations for Utterance-level Speaker and Language Recognition" in Pytorch